ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The unneeded-ta-list parameter enumerates the Trusted Applications that are currently installed in the TEE, but which are no longer needed by any other application.
 The TAM can use this information in determining whether a TA can be deleted.
-Like the ta-list, unneeded TAs are expressed in the form of TA_ID byte strings.
+Each unneeded TA is expressed in the form of a component-id byte string.

 ext-list
 : The ext-list parameter lists the supported extensions.
 This document does not define any extensions.

+The tc-info object has the following fields:

+{: vspace='0'}

+tc-uuid
+: A 16-byte UUID {{RFC4122}} encoded as a CBOR bstr.

+tc-manifest-sequence-number
+: The suit-manifest-sequence-number value from the SUIT manifest for the Trusted Component, if a SUIT manifest was used.

 The requested-ta-info message has the following fields:

 {: vspace='0'}

-ta-uuid
+tc-uuid
 : A 16-byte UUID {{RFC4122}} encoded as a CBOR bstr.

-ta-manifest-sequence-number
+tc-manifest-sequence-number
 : The minimum suit-manifest-sequence-number value from a SUIT manifest for the TA.
 If not present, indicates that any version will do.